karindalziel/TEI-to-PDF/README.md

 #### TEI

-All the TEI must be categorized into Paper, Panel, or Poster so the book can generate the proper headings.
+All the TEI must be P5 and categorized into Paper, Panel, or Poster so the book can generate the proper headings.

 Example code (to be placed inside the teiHeader):